Ravenbrook/mps/procedure/review.rst

   The revised version of the change under review.

 _`.doc.acc`: Accepted document
   The result of a Revised document passing exit.
-[This isn't mentioned.
-RB 2023-01-28]

 _`.doc.rule`: Rules and rule sets
   A rule or set of rules that `.doc.product`_ should obey.